Chapter 11, Title 11, United States Code: Confirmation

-If the judge approves the reorganization plan and the creditors all agree, then the plan can be confirmed.
+If the judge approves the reorganization plan and the creditors agree, the plan can be confirmed.
 If at least one class of creditors objects and votes against the plan, it may nonetheless be confirmed if the requirements of cramdown are met.
 In order to be confirmed over the creditors' objection, the plan must not discriminate against that class of creditors, and the plan must be found fair and equitable to that class.
 Upon confirmation, the plan becomes binding and identifies the treatment of debts and operations of the business for the duration of the plan.
-If a plan cannot be confirmed, the court may either convert the case to a liquidation under chapter 7, or, if in the best interests of the creditors and the estate, the case may be dismissed resulting in a return to the status quo before bankruptcy.
+If a plan cannot be confirmed, the court may either convert the case to a liquidation under Chapter 7 or, if, in the best interests of the creditors and the estate, the case may be dismissed, resulting in a return to the status quo before bankruptcy.
 If the case is dismissed, creditors will look to non-bankruptcy law in order to satisfy their claims.

-In order to proceed to the confirmation hearing, a disclosure statement must be approved by the bankruptcy court.
+In order to proceed to the confirmation hearing, the bankruptcy court must approve a disclosure statement.
 Once the disclosure statement is approved, the plan proponent will solicit votes from the classes of creditors.
 Solicitation is the process by which creditors vote on the proposed confirmation plan.
 This process can be complicated if creditors fail or refuse to vote.
-In which case, the plan proponent might tailor his or her efforts in obtaining votes, or the plan itself.
+In this case, the plan proponent might tailor his or her efforts to obtain votes, or the plan itself.
 The plan may be modified before confirmation, so long as the modified plan meets all the requirements of Chapter 11.

-A chapter 11 case typically results in one of three outcomes: a reorganization; a conversion into chapter 7 liquidation, or it is dismissed.
+A chapter 11 case typically results in one of three outcomes: a reorganization, a conversion into chapter 7 liquidation, or it is dismissed.